Updated Sept. 24, 2020

 There are two dates you absolutely, positively need to know.

-1) If you wish to register online to vote in Nebraska, or wish to request a vote-by-mail ballot, you must register by 11:59 p.m.
+1) If you wish to register online to vote in Nebraska, you must do so by 11:59 p.m.
 Friday, Oct.
 16, 2020.
 You will need a valid ID in the precinct in which you will vote to register online.
-Registering online in Nebraska takes about 10-15 minutes.
+Registering online in Nebraska takes about 10 minutes.